-Exactly whose job is it to provide backline really depends on how the show was booked and what size the show is.
+Exactly whose job is it to provide backline depends on how the show was booked and what size the show is.
 If a band has booked a show directly with a venue that they are promoting themselves, then the band needs to figure out what the venue can provide for them and make arrangements for everything else themselves.

 If a band books a show with a promoter, the promoter generally will make sure the backline is in place, although if the promoter has to rent equipment for the show, they will usually charge these costs back to the band.
 If an agent has booked the show with a promoter, then the agent and promoter should handle the backline negotiations.

-In some bases, backline equipment can be rented for touring or studio use, as many musicians prefer not to carry their own instruments from location to location.
+In some bases, backline equipment can be rented for touring or studio use, as many musicians prefer not to carry their instruments from location to location.
 Carrying such bulky equipment can be expensive, time-consuming and carries the risk of damaging necessary items.

 Many companies offer comprehensive backline supplies, including items not traditionally considered backline, such as instruments.
 With advance notice, companies can usually get additional equipment if needed.
-Major cities have their own backline suppliers, with some national chains offering discounts of bands with multi-city tours who need equipment in each location.
+Major cities have their backline suppliers, with some national chains offering discounts of bands with multi-city tours which need equipment in each location.